KevinDahlberg/log_my_run_app/BLOG.md

   Things are starting to look good.
 The date field showed up with todays date, and "submitted" that.
 Didn't submit anything else, but hey, it's a start.

   i kept getting a problem with the way that scope was altering the value of the object.
 I think I might have found a work around by changing the label?.
 I'll see if I can get it to work for all of the default values.

+  * 12:33 - Lunch 2:18 / 2:18 / 21:11

+  * 1:15 - back at it

+  Finally got the default values to show up and be changeable.
+I wasn't bringing in the information correctly, go figure.